adrian7/candybar/README.md

-# phpunit-coverage-styles
+# PHPUnit Coverage Styles

-Collection of stylesheets for PHPUnit's code coverage genaretor
+Collection of stylesheets for PHPUnit's code coverage generator

+Hosted on github pages.